Nikon D7000 vs Df

 Body comparison: Nikon D7000 vs Df

 The side-by-side display below illustrates the physical size and weight of the Nikon D7000 and the Nikon Df.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is notably larger (14 percent) than the Nikon D7000.
 However, the Df is slightly lighter (3 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.